Mawanella

 Mawanella is a town which belongs to the Kegalle district in the Sabaragamuwa Province of Sri Lanka.
 It lies between Kegalle and Kadugannawa along the Colombo-Kandy road.
 The area consists of four administrative areas, namely Mawanella, Aranayake, Rambukkana and Hemmathagama.

 Demographics

-Mawanella Division has a population of 111,727.
-Urban area's of the Town are mostly inhabited by Sinhalese and Muslim people respectly.
-With a small Tamil minority.
+Mawanella Division has a population of 126,026.
+Urban areas of the Town are mostly inhabited by Sinhalese and Muslim people respectively.
 Others include Malay, Burgher, Indian Tamils.